dougbutner/flex-spot-bot/README.md

 | `FLEX_PRIVATE_KEY` | Active private key for that account |
 | `JSON_RPC_XPR` | HTTPS JSON-RPC for XPR mainnet |

 Never commit `.env`.
-Treat the private key like vault access to your Flex chest.
+Treat the private key like vault access to your flex chest.

 ---

 ## What the bot does

-On each run, for every configured market it:
+On each run, for every configured market:

 1. Reads your open buy/sell orders on Alcor and cancels them.
 2. Reads the best bid/ask on the book.
-3. Splits your available quote and base balances (with a small reserve) into three weighted orders per side, slightly off the touch using a fixed spread step.
+3. Splits available quote and base balances (with a small reserve) into three weighted orders per side, slightly off the touch using a fixed spread step.
 4. Submits transfers to `alcor` with the correct memos for spot placement.

 Runs are sequential with a short pause between markets so RPC and chain stay happy.

+**Note:** Flex transfer fees still apply on every move — that is the point.
+More volume → more reflection pool → [Send It](https://flex.town) when someone splashes rewards.
+This bot does not manage Solana-side EASY; XPR only.

 ---